BasiaFusinska/katacoda-scenarios/r-conversions/factors.md

 `typeof(categories)
 categories[0]`{{execute}}

 First there is `factor` returned as a type, second instruction returns `integer`.
-You may be familiar with integers from different programming languages, but in R it plays different role - a factor.
+You may be familiar with integers from different programming languages, but in R it plays different role - a *factor*.

 You can check that there are no calculations available for factors: